Berabjesus/Rogue-Tanks-Tank-Shooter-Game/README.md

 <img src="./public/sshot.gif" width="auto" height="auto" />

 This tank shooter game is developed using the [Phaser](https://phaser.io/) Javascript framework.
 The requirement for this project is stated [here](https://www.notion.so/Shooter-game-203e819041c7486bb36f9e65faecba27).
 Under the hood, Javascript ES6 is the main programming language used.
-The inspiration behind this project is to create a browser game that look like a classic retro game by applying fundamental game development guidelines and designs as well as structured and readable code.
+The inspiration behind this project is to create a browser game that looks like a classic retro game by applying fundamental game development guidelines and designs as well as structured and readable code.